Pasta: Factory-manufactured

-The ingredients to make dried pasta usually include water and semolina flour; egg for colour and richness (in some types of pasta), and possibly vegetable juice (such as spinach, beet, tomato, carrot), herbs or spices for colour and flavour.
+The ingredients to make dried pasta usually include water and semolina flour; egg for color and richness (in some types of pasta), and possibly vegetable juice (such as spinach, beet, tomato, carrot), herbs or spices for color and flavor.
 After mixing semolina flour with warm water the dough is kneaded mechanically until it becomes firm and dry.
-If pasta is to be flavoured, eggs, vegetable juices, and herbs are added at this stage.
+If pasta is to be flavored, eggs, vegetable juices and herbs are added at this stage.
 The dough is then passed into the laminator to be flattened into sheets, then compressed by a vacuum mixer-machine to clear out air bubbles and excess water from the dough until the moisture content is reduced to 12%.
 Next, the dough is processed in a steamer to kill any bacteria it may contain.

 The dough is then ready to be shaped into different types of pasta.
 Depending on the type of pasta to be made, the dough can either be cut or extruded through dies.
-The pasta is set in a drying tank under specific conditions of heat, moisture, and time depending on the type of pasta.
-The dried pasta is then packaged: Fresh pasta is sealed in a clear, airtight plastic container with a mixture of carbon dioxide and nitrogen that inhibits microbial growth and prolongs the product's shelf life; dried pastas are sealed in clear plastic or cardboard packages.
+The pasta is set in a drying tank under specific conditions of heat, moisture and time depending on the type of pasta.
+The dried pasta is then packaged: fresh pasta is sealed in a clear, airtight plastic container with a mixture of carbon dioxide and nitrogen that inhibits microbial growth and prolongs the product's shelf life; dried pastas are sealed in clear plastic or cardboard packages.

 Gluten-free

-Gluten, the protein found in grains such as wheat, rye, spelt, and barley, contributes to protein aggregation and firm texture of a normally cooked pasta.
+Gluten, the protein found in grains such as wheat, rye, spelt and barley, contributes to protein aggregation and firm texture of a normally cooked pasta.
 Gluten-free pasta is produced with wheat flour substitutes, such as vegetable powders, rice, corn, quinoa, amaranth, oats and buckwheat flours.
 Other possible gluten-free pasta ingredients may include hydrocolloids to improve cooking pasta with high heat resistance, xanthan gum to retain moisture during storage, or hydrothermally-treated polysaccharide mixtures to produce textures similar to those of wheat pasta.

 Storage

-The storage of pasta depends its processing and extent of drying.
+The storage of pasta depends on its processing and extent of drying.
 Uncooked pasta is kept dry and can sit in the cupboard for a year if airtight and stored in a cool, dry area.
 Cooked pasta is stored in the refrigerator for a maximum of five days in an airtight container.
 Adding a couple teaspoons of oil helps keep the food from sticking to itself and the container.
 Cooked pasta may be frozen for up to two or three months.
 Should the pasta be dried completely, it can be placed back in the cupboard.